Skip to content

 It is not possible to change the network attached to a NIC.
 A 2nd NIC will need to be added and swapped.

-1. On the main OpenCloud screen, click on Compute > Instances.
+1. In OpenCloud, click on `Compute > Instances.

 2. Click onto the Instance name to enter the Instance details screen.